-Vicksburg Historical Society and Historic Village is dedicated to the story of how our townships were developed beginning in the 1830's and the history of our first inhabitants, the Native Americans.
-John Vickers was the founder of the Village of Vicksburg, and other significant contributors who made Vicksburg what is today can be found on the Biographies Page.
+Vicksburg Historical Society and Historic Village is dedicated to the story of how our townships were developed beginning in the 1830’s and the history of our first inhabitants, the Native Americans.
+John Vickers was the founder of the Village of Vicksburg, and other significant contributors who made Vicksburg what is today.

 In 1831, John Vickers built a brush dam over the eight-foot waterfall on Portage Creek and erected a log grist mill.
 The mill is believed to have been the first in Kalamazoo County.
 The dam created a pond that supplied water power to the mill, and formed the sizeable Sunset Lake, around which pioneers built homes and set up businesses.
 Vickers died in 1842.
 On October 18, 1871 the village was incorporated as Brady, but one day later a petition passed to rename it Vicksburg.